What Does Vegetative Stage Mean?

-In horticulture, the vegetative stage refers to the phase of plant growth that occurs after germination and before flowering, during which the plant develops the majority of its foliage and truly flourishes.
+In horticulture, the vegetative stage refers to the phase of plant growth that occurs after germination/seedling stage and before flowering, during which the plant develops the majority of its foliage, a strong root system, and truly flourishes.

 The vegetative stage sees the development of additional leaves and tillers, while encouraging a gradual but noticeable increase in the plant’s height.

 During the vegetative stage, plants require all of the nutrients essential to plant growth, but they are especially hungry for nitrogen.
 Upon finishing the vegetative stage, the nutrient feed should switch to a higher potassium and phosphorus blend to promote huge flowers.

 In most cases for outdoor plants, the plant’s vegetative period occurs in late spring through summer.
 The exact number of days required to reach full maturity varies according to different plants or strains, growing environments, and inputs.
 Cannabis plants typically reach the vegetative stage 3-4 weeks into its life cycle and can last up to 16 weeks.

 Plants tend to be quite fragile during the vegetative state.
 If you’re growing plants indoors, it’s important to ensure that they have at least 18 hours of lighting to encourage growth.
 Grow lights with bulbs higher in the blue spectrums are highly recommended for indoor plants going through their vegetative periods.